Quick Start Guide 101¶

 The purpose of this guide if for you to understand the basic functions of the Streaming Integrator in 30 minutes.

 To learn how to use the key functions of the Streaming Integrator, consider a laboratory that is observing the temperature of a range of rooms in a building via a sensor and needs to use the temperature readings as the input to derive other information.

 Create a basic Siddhi application for a simple use case.

 Extract the Streaming Integrator Tooling pack to a preferred location.
 Hereafter, the extracted location is referred to as

 Navigate to the

-<SI_TOOLING_HOME>/bindirectory and issue the following command to start the Streaming Integration tooling.
+<SI_TOOLING_HOME>/bindirectory and issue the appropriate command depending on your operating system to start the Streaming Integration tooling.